Price Adjustment Guide for Contracting Parties

 often employ price adjustment (escalation) clauses in long-term

 sales and purchase contracts.
 BLS estimates that agreements with a lifetime worth

-in the trillions of dollars are currently escalated using the Producer Price Index (PPI) family of indexes,
+in the trillions of dollars are currently adjusted using the Producer Price Index (PPI) family of indexes,

 either alone or in conjunction with other sources of economic data.1